You Saved Congestion Pricing!

 Congestion pricing will provide $15 billion in badly-needed funding for infrastructure improvements to the subway and other MTA projects.
-The state legislature passed the congestion pricing law years ago, and the program is set to begin on June 30.
+The state legislature passed the congestion pricing law years ago, and the program was set to begin on June 30.

-The governor is expected to announce that she is finally taking action to start congestion pricing—though at a $9 base toll rate, reducing 40% of the planned revenue from the program and presumably lessening the disincentive to drive in the central business district.
+On Thursday, November 14, reports broke that the governor is expected to announce that she is finally taking action to start congestion pricing—though at a $9 base toll rate, reducing 40% of the planned revenue from the program and presumably lessening the disincentive to drive in the central business district.
 This announcement will come one day before the November 15 court deadline for her response to the lawsuits aiming to compel her to get out of the way and approve the program as originally planned.
 The $9 toll is at the bottom end of what the existing studies have envisioned, so in theory it should be able to take effect quickly.

 While President-Elect Trump has promised to end the program, there is a sense that this will be harder to do if it has already begun by the time he takes office, as federal involvement is only in granting an approval.
 Gov. Hochul plans to start the program December 29, allowing only about three weeks in case of further delays.